 - Details of your sleep apnea diagnosis: the insurance company may ask about the date of your diagnosis, the severity of your sleep apnea, and any treatment you are receiving.

-- Results of your sleep study: if you have undergone a sleep study, the insurance company may request a copy of the results to help determine your coverage.
+- Results of your sleep study: if you have undergone a sleep study, the insurance company may request a copy to help determine your coverage.

 - Your symptoms: the insurance company may ask about the symptoms you have experienced, such as snoring, daytime sleepiness, and difficulty falling or staying asleep.

-- Your treatment plan: the insurance company may ask about the treatment plan recommended by your healthcare provider, including any medications or devices you are using.
+- Your treatment plan: the insurance company may ask about the treatment plan recommended by your healthcare provider, including any medications or devices you use.

-- Your overall health: the insurance company will want to know about your overall health, including any other medical conditions you have and how well you are managing them.
+- Your overall health: the insurance company will want to know about your overall health, including any other medical conditions you have and how well you manage them.

 - Your personal information: the insurance company will ask for your name, address, date of birth, and other personal information.